IlyaGusev/rulm/self_instruct/README.md

 ## Training
 Steps:
-* Install a dev version of transformers, peft and bitsandbytes.
+* Install a version of transformers, peft and bitsandbytes for requirements.txt
 * Prepare your data as two JSONL files, with three fields: "instruction", "input", "output".
 * Download some base model, for example, decapoda-research/llama-7b-hf.
 * Fix pad, bos, eos tokens everywhere.
 And also a name of the tokenizer.